Eindawya Pagoda

 Eindawya Pagoda (အိမ်တော်ရာဘုရား; lit. 'royal house pagoda') is a Buddhist stupa located in Mandalay, Myanmar.
-It was built by King Pagan Min in 1847, on the site of his residence before he ascended the throne; gilt from top to bottom; a shrine of fine proportions.
-The pagoda was built on the site of Pagan Min's summer house, when he was a prince.
+It was built by King Pagan Min in 1847, on the site of his summer house when he was a prince; gilt from top to bottom; a shrine of fine proportions.
 The pagoda stands at a height of 114 ft.